RealMrCactus/valvefetch/README.md

 ## Features

-- 🔒 Secure Steam account credential management
 - 📦 Automated workshop content downloads
-- 🗂️ Custom installation path configuration
+- 🗂️ Custom installation path configuration (Not Implemented)
-- 📝 Detailed logging system
+- 📝 Detailed logging system (Not Implemented)
-- 💾 Path persistence for recurring downloads
+- 💾 Path persistence for recurring downloads (Not Implemented)
-- 🔄 Batch download support
+- 🔄 Batch download support (Not Implemented)
 - ⚡ Quick server setup and management (we'll see)
 - 🦀 Written in Rust for optimal performance and safety